 Plus, video allows you to build a connection with someone else (whether a direct report or a prospect) faster than a voice call.
 That’s why our standard at Vengreso is video calls, whether internal or external.

 There are many video conferencing platforms out there.
 Currently, Zoom is the most popular and the market leader, both for its ease of use and its speed (latency stays under 150 milliseconds so conversations feel natural).
+A comprehensive platform can support all aspects of remote sales, from meetings and training to contract signing and collaboration.

 For those reasons, I consider Zoom one of the best remote selling tools out there.